-Council is working to improve the capability and effectiveness of the stormwater infrastructure in the Hinemoa Street area.
-The existing pump station (which is situated in the road reserve on Hinemoa Street) is insufficiently sized for the 139 hectare catchment it services.
+We're working to improve the capability and effectiveness of the stormwater infrastructure in the Hinemoa Street area.
+The original pump station (which was situated in the road reserve on Hinemoa Street) is insufficiently sized for the 139 hectare catchment it services.
+While these works are taking place at the new site, one new pump has been temporarily installed to help mitigate flooding, while works on adding the remaining pumps are taking place.

 What's happening?

 We're relocating and upgrading the Hinemoa Street pump station, alongside installing new stormwater pipes on Armstrong Ave and Henderson Street.
-The new design will provide robust protection, even during a one in ten-year local rainfall event, offering much-needed security to vulnerable properties.
+The new design will provide robust protection, even during a one in ten-year local rainfall event, offering much-needed security for residents.

-Because of restricted space at the current pump station site, it was necessary to find a new location that offered a larger area.
-The new pump station will be constructed at the back of James Street School’s field.
+Because of restricted space at the original pump station site, it was necessary to find a new location that offered a larger area.
+The new pump station is being constructed at the back of James Street School field.

 Why the upgrade?

 As we experience more frequent heavy rainfall events, we must ensure our stormwater management systems are fit-for-purpose too.
-The current Hinemoa Street stormwater pump station, while once sufficient, now falls short of modern standards, especially with the increasing intensity of rainfall events.
-This poses a flooding risk to lower-lying properties, requiring an upgrade to ensure future resilience.
+The original Hinemoa Street stormwater pump station, while once sufficient, now falls short of modern standards, especially with the increasing intensity of rainfall events.
+This poses a flooding risk to lower-lying properties, requiring this upgrade to ensure future resilience.

 When are we doing the work?

-Construction, led by Waiotahi Contractors Ltd. It's estimated to be complete by January 2025.
+Construction, led by Waiotahi Contractors Ltd is estimated to be complete in 2025.
 Construction will happen on weekdays between 7am and 6pm.

 Have a question?